 Note: some links are affiliate.
 All opinions are 100% my own.
 If you click a link and make a purchase, I will earn a small commission.
 This has zero impact on the price you pay, and it helps Buttered Side Up out!

 Okay, let’s chat ingredients for a second.

 There aren’t a ton of ingredients in this sourdough donut recipe, so it’s important to choose high quality ones!

-It’s critical that you use an active sourdough starter.
+It’s critical that you use an active sourdough starter (sometimes called a mature or ripe sourdough starter).
 This means that it’s been fed 8-12 hours previously and has doubled in volume and is active and bubbly and passes the float test.

 I keep my starter at 100% hydration, which means I feed it equal weights, not volumes, of flour and water.